medrimonia/PFA-Nethack/README.md

 Nethack-3.4.3 can be downloaded, installed and patched for mods with the nh-setup.sh script.

-The folder 'collected_data' contains some games databases and some graphs illustrating their content.

 The folder 'architecture' contains more informations about the architecture and the database used to store all the games details.